How Do I Calculate Leverage in 1:300 and 1:100 Leverage

 Total= 1000 - 200

-It is thenceforth better to use less leverage so that to minimize the risks involved.
-The higher the leverage option used the higher the risks.
-This is one of leverage guidelines not to use more than 5:1 leverage ratio.
+It is henceforth better for you to use less leverage so that you minimize the risks.
+The higher the leverage ratio that you use as a trader, the higher the risks.
+One of the leverage guidelines emphasized by experienced traders is neve to use more than 5:1 leverage in forex trading.

-In money management leverage guidelines: It's always advisable to keep below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 dollars in their account.
+In money management leverage guidelines: It is always advisable to keep below 10:1 leverage which is still high, most and many professional money managers use 2:1 meaning that they trade only 2 lots for every $100,000 dollars in their account.

 Forex Leverage & Margin Discussed

-- How Can I Use MetaTrader 4 Linear Regression Indicator?
+- How Can I Use MT4 Linear Regression Indicator?

-- How to Interpret Forex Pips When Standard Lots
+- How to Interpret/Analyze Forex Pips When Standard Lots

-- Stock Index Trade Strategies for Trading UKX100 Stock Indices
+- Stock Index Trading Strategies for Trading UKX100 Index

-- How to Identify Hidden Bullish Forex Divergence and Hidden Bearish Trade Divergence
+- How to Identify Hidden Bullish Forex Divergence and Hidden Bearish Divergence

 - How to Calculate Pips values for Mini Forex Accounts When Mini Lots

-- Identifying XAUUSD Classic Bullish Trade Divergence Setups & Gold Classic Bearish Trade Divergence Setups in XAU/USD
+- Identifying XAU USD Classic Bullish Trade Divergence Setups and XAUUSD Classic Bearish Trade Divergence Setups in XAUUSD

-- What are Average True Range Indicator Buy and Sell Trading Signals?
+- What are Average True Range Buy and Sell Signals?